pll25/iHack-2021/README.md

 > See that we have the exact matching magic bytes of a 7zip archive.

 When I see this, I take the whole package and go to cyberchef.
-CyberChef lets me see if the file is corrupted in anyway, we can search the data and we can search around for hidden stuff.
+CyberChef let me see if the file is corrupted in anyway, we can search the data and we can search around for hidden stuff.
 > https://gchq.github.io/CyberChef/

 Let's hit CTRL+A and CTRL+C To select the whole HexDump and paste it to CyberChef.